You are here

-Sally Hemings, whose given name was probably Sarah, was the daughter of Elizabeth (Betty) Hemings.
-According to her son, Madison Hemings, her father was Thomas Jefferson's father-in-law John Wayles.
+Sally Hemings (1773-1835), whose given name was probably Sarah, was the daughter of Elizabeth Hemings.
+According to her son, Madison Hemings, her father was Thomas Jefferson's father-in-law, John Wayles.
 There are no known portraits of her.
 Sally Hemings became Thomas Jefferson's property as part of his inheritance from the Wayles estate in 1774 and came with her mother to Monticello by 1776.
-As a child she was probably a nursemaid to Jefferson's daughter Mary (slave girls from the age of six or eight were childminders and assistants to head nurses on southern plantations).
+As a child, she was probably a nursemaid to Jefferson's daughter Maria (enslaved girls from the age of six or eight were childminders and assistants to head nurses on southern plantations).

-Sally Hemings and Mary Jefferson were living at Eppington--residence of Mary's aunt and uncle--in 1787, when Jefferson's long-expressed desire to have his daughter join him in France was carried out.
-Fourteen-year-old Sally and eight-year-old Mary crossed the Atlantic Ocean to London that summer.
-They were received by John and Abigail Adams, who wrote that Sally "seems fond of the child and appears good naturd."
-Jefferson's French butler, Adrien Petit, escorted the two girls from London to Paris.
+Sally Hemings and Maria Jefferson were living at Eppington — residence of Maria's aunt and uncle — in 1787, when Jefferson's long-expressed desire to have his daughter join him in France was carried out.
+Fourteen-year-old Sally and eight-year-old Maria crossed the Atlantic Ocean to London that summer.
+They were received by John and Abigail Adams, who wrote that Sally "seems fond of the child and appears good naturd."1 Jefferson's French butler, Adrien Petit, escorted the two girls from London to Paris.

-After the family's return to Virginia in 1789, Sally Hemings remained at Monticello, where she performed the duties of a household servant and lady's maid (Jefferson still referred to her as "Maria's maid" in 1799).
-Sally's son Madison recalled that one of her duties was "to take care of [Jefferson's] chamber and wardrobe, look after us children, and do light work such as sewing, &c."4
+After the family's return to Virginia in 1789, Sally Hemings remained at Monticello, where she performed the duties of an enslaved household servant and lady's maid (Jefferson still referred to her as "Maria's maid" in 1799).3 Sally's son Madison recalled that one of her duties was "to take care of [Jefferson's] chamber and wardrobe, look after us children, and do light work such as sewing, &c."4

 There are only four known descriptions of Sally Hemings.
-Enslaved blacksmith Isaac Jefferson remembered that she was "mighty near white . . . very handsome, long straight hair down her back."
-Jefferson biographer Henry S. Randall recalled Jefferson's grandson Thomas Jefferson Randolph describing her as "light colored and decidedly good looking."
+Enslaved blacksmith Isaac Granger Jefferson remembered that she was "mighty near white . . . very handsome, long straight hair down her back."
+Jefferson biographer Henry S. Randall recalled Jefferson's grandson Thomas Jefferson Randolph describing her as "light colored and decidedly good looking."5

-Sally may have lived in the stone workmen's house (now called the "Weaver's Cottage") from 1790 to 1792, when she--like her sister Critta--might have removed to one of the new 12'x14' dwellings farther down Mulberry Row.
-After the completion of the south dependencies, she apparently lived in one of the "servant's rooms" under the south terrace (Thomas J. Randolph pointed it out to Randall many years later).
+Sally may have lived in the stone workmen's house (now called the "Textile Workshop") from 1790 to 1792, when she — like her sister Critta — might have removed to one of the new 12' × 14' dwellings farther down Mulberry Row.
+After the completion of the south dependencies, she apparently lived in one of the "servant's rooms" under the south terrace (Thomas J. Randolph pointed it out to Randall many years later).6

 Sally Hemings was never officially freed by Thomas Jefferson.
-It seems most likely that Jefferson's daughter Martha Randolph gave Sally "her time," a form of unofficial freedom that would enable her to remain in Virginia (the laws at that time required freed slaves to leave the state within a year).
-Madison Hemings reported that his mother lived in Charlottesville with him and his brother Eston until her death in 1835.
-The location of her grave remains a mystery.
+However, Jefferson's daughter Martha Jefferson Randolph apparently gave Sally "her time," a form of unofficial freedom that would enable her to remain in Virginia (the laws at that time required freed slaves to leave the state within a year).
+Madison Hemings reported that his mother lived in Charlottesville with him and his brother Eston until her death in 1835.7 The location of her grave remains a mystery.